Samuel-Ampuero/startup/conflictTest.md

-This is a test
+This is a test,
+more stuff,
-more stuff
+even more